alhopasi/TreasureDiggers/README.md

 Note: if you have java binaries in Path, this is easier.
 Otherwise you might need to point to the java binary file to execute javac, jar and java -commands.
 Also, if you are using windows or linux, some of the basic commands might vary.
 And directory paths (using \ or /).

 Follow these steps to compile TreasureDiggers from source code:
+- Use a new and empty directory, where the final game is going to be compiled using these instructions.
-- Get the source code from Github `git clone https://github.com/alhopasi/TreasureDiggers.git` or download from https://github.com/alhopasi/TreasureDiggers and unzip the source into chosen directory
+- Get the source code from Github `git clone https://github.com/alhopasi/TreasureDiggers.git` or download from https://github.com/alhopasi/TreasureDiggers and unzip the source into chosen directory.
+(Rename the unzipped directory from `TreasureDiggers-master` to `TreasureDiggers`.)
 - Make a directory, where to compile the source and compile the source:
 ```
 mkdir compiled